 Determined to have flowers in bloom all year round, this illustration serves as a guide for planning and planting.
-The 60×60-inch original art is scientifically titled.
-For enthusiasts, my garden Zone 7a 0°F to 5°F.
+The original art is scientifically titled and updated yearly.
+For home garden enthusiasts, my garden is located in Zone 7a 0°F to 5°F.